 - No store- or category-level parental controls

-Alternatives to GoHenry and Greenlight
+Alternatives to Acorns Early and Greenlight

 - Chase First Banking.
 Powered by Greenlight, Chase First Banking has no opening deposit requirement or monthly fees.
 It requires parents to have a Chase checking account to open, but it comes with spending monitoring, chores and allowances, savings goals and more.
 It’s for kids aged six and up.

 - Step.
 A free secured card for teens and kids, Step has no age requirements and no monthly or overdraft fees.
 It’s a secured card that works like a debit card, comes with savings and cashback rewards, offers financial literacy education and lets teens build credit history.
-But unlike Greenlight and GoHenry, it doesn’t have chore features.
+But unlike Greenlight and Acorns Early, it doesn’t have chore features.

 - Current.
 Another free option, Current teen banking is designed for teens aged 13 and up.
 With no monthly fees, chore and allowances features, savings goals and round-ups, it’s a powerful option that’s free to open and maintain.
 However, it requires a parent to open a regular Current account to manage the teen account, but that’s also free.